ianxxiao/use-athena/README.md

 **Athena Review** - This benchmarks and predicts how well your article might do given your topic and audience.

 # Free vs. Pro
-Athena uses simple and transparent freemium model.
-Features and pricing details are coming soon.
+Athena uses simple and transparent Freemium model.
+Pricing details are coming soon.

-# Installation
+# How to Get It
 Coming soon.

 # Build Status